Deterministic and Probabilistic Binary Search in Graphs: Deterministic Model

 \section{Deterministic Model}

 We first analyze the case $p = 1$, i.e., when responses to queries are noise-free.
-We establish a tight logarithmic upper bound on the number of queries required, which was previously known only for trees \cite{tree-edge-vertex-linear}.
+We establish a tight logarithmic upper bound on the number of queries required, which was previously known only for trees \cite{onak-parys:2006:trees-vertex-linear}.

 \begin{theorem} There exists an adaptive querying strategy with the following property: given any undirected, connected and positively weighted graph $G$ with an unknown target vertex $t$, the strategy will find $t$ using at most $\log n$ queries.
+(This bound is tight even when the graph is the line.) \end{theorem}